lter/lterwg-droughtnet-ppt/README.md

 Uses the rnoaa package to automatically grab weather data from the nearest global historical climatology network weather station (if available).

+Used to pull daily GHCN data for the years of interest.
+Gets daily data for closest station (within 100 km w/ less than 500 m elevation difference) that has good data for the pre-treatment calendar year (and year before that) and first treatment yr and 2nd treatment year.
+If biomass was measured for additional years then the precip data was pulled for those years but it wasn't required to be "good".
+This script outputs a csv of daily precip data for all the sites where it existed.

 ## `02_process_submitted_weather.R`

 The main script that pulls together the weather data that the sites submitted

+## `03_check_submitted_weather.R`

+Takes the output of `02_process_submitted_weather.R` and checks for some potential data errors.

+## `04_worldclim_monthly_precip_substitution.R`

+Takes the output of `03_check_submitted_weather.R` and replaces missing values with long term means (i.e. average expected amount of precip) from worldclim.

+## `05_precipitation reduction calculations.R`

+Uses submitted weather data (output of `04_worldclim_monthly_precip_substitution.R`), ghcn data (output of chirps precip data `01_GHCN_process_expt_years.R`) and CHIRPs data (output of `01_CHIRPS_climate-data-_download.R`), to calculate the amount of ppt received in both drought and control plots, for the 365 days prior to biomass harvest.
+The output is in long form (1 row for each site, plot, and year).

+For the drought treatments the percentage reduction that shelters impose was used to calculate precip received by drought plots, so output contains annual precip for both control and drought.

+User submitted weather data is used if available, if not then GHCN data is used, if not then CHIRPS data is used.

-##
+## `06_calculate_cdf.R`

+Takes the output of `05_precipitation reduction calculations.R`, and calculates the percentile of historic annual ppt (from worldclim).
+The percentiles are of the actual precipitation that occured at the drought/control plots for the given treatment years.
+Most importatnly this script combines the data into a cleaner data file with 1 row per year and site.
+This script creates the main important output used by other analyses (precip_by_trmt_year_with_percentiles_yyyy-mm-dd.csv).

 ## `functions.r`

 This script is sourced by other scripts in this repository.
 It should contain functions that were made for use in these other scripts.

-## `DN site - GHCN station options.R`

-Output from this script used in the `GHCN process.R` script.
-It was used to select better stations for some sites, when the first bit of code in `GHCN process` selected/used data from bad stations.
-It is used in the 2nd half of `GHCN process`.

 ## `biomass_get_dates.R`

 Short script that extracts the years that biomass was harvested.
-This script was than sourced in `GHCN_process_expt_years.R` script.
+This script was than sourced in `01_GHCN_process_expt_years.R` script.
 May need to be updated/checked as new data from sites comes in.

-## `GHCN_process_expt_years.R`

-Used to pull daily GHCN data for the years of interest.
-Gets daily data for closest station (within 100 km w/ less than 500 m elevation difference) that has good data for the pre-treatment calendar year (and year before that) and first treatment yr and 2nd treatment year.
-If biomass was measured for additional years then the precip data was pulled for those years but it wasn't required to be "good".
-This script outputs a csv of daily precip data for all the sites where it existed.

-## `precipitation reduction calculations.R`
+## `worldclim_seasonality.R`

-Takes output from `GHCN_process_expt_years.R` and calculates annual precipitation for the first and 2nd treatment year.
-That is, the precipitation was summed for the 12 months prior to the respective biomass harvest.
-For the drought treatments the percentage reduction that shelters impose was used to calculate precip received by drought plots, so output contains annual precip for both control and drought.
+Script--for a one of analysis (not sure this output is used anywhere anymore)

+Purpose of this code is to pull mean monthly precipitation mean monthly temp (this is means of daily average temp) from each site and then calculate various precipitation seasonality metrics

-## `calculate_cdf.R`
+## `combine_weather_climate_C-study.R`

-Calculates the probability density function and cumulative density function for each site, from 50 years tpa (annual) data.
-Then calculates what the percentiles were of the actual precipitation was at the drought/control plots for the given treatment years.
+Pull together climate and weather data for Baoku Shi for soil C sequestration study.
+This is only for a subset of IDE sites.

-## `biomass_sensitivity_vs_ppt_reductions.R`
+## `soil_extract_from_isric.R`

-Pulls in biomass effect size (likely to change as full biomass.csv changes) as calculated in a seperate script on dropbox.
-Makes figures of effect size vs various metrics of precipitation reductions.
+Purpose--extract soil info (percent sand) for the IDE sites from ISRIC world soil information (output not used by other scripts in this repo)

 # Old scripts that really aren't used anymore: